chazlarson/Media-Scripts/Plex/README.md

 The value of the local archive is that if you want to replace some of those images with your own, it provides a simple way to update all the posters in a library to custom posters of your own.
 When the script runs, it looks at that archive first, only downloading an image if one doesn't exist in the archive.

-In that way it's sort of like PMM's Asset Directory.
+In that way it's sort of like Kometa's Asset Directory.

 If you're just looking to reset as a one-off, that may not have value.